nodos-dev/nos-modules/README.md

 ## Current Plugin SDK Status

-MediaZ Plugin SDK is active in development.
+Nodos Plugin SDK is active in development.
 It's interface is not stable and contains references to C++ standard library.